alan-turing-institute/hub23-deploy/docs/_posts/2010-01-03-deploy-autoscaling-k8s-cluster.md

     --ssh-key-value .secret/ssh-key-hub23cluster.pub \
     --service-principal $(cat .secret/appID.txt) \
     --client-secret $(cat .secret/key.txt) \
+    --dns-service-ip 10.0.0.10 \
+    --docker-bridge-address 172.17.0.1/16 \
+    --network-plugin azure \
+    --network-policy azure \
+    --service-cidr 10.0.0.0/16 \
+    --vnet-subnet-id $SUBNET_ID \
     --output table
 ```

 - `--node-count` is the number of nodes to be deployed.
 3 is recommended for a stable, scalable cluster.
 - `--kubernetes-version` needs to be 1.12.4 or greater to be compatible with the cluster autoscaler.
+  It's recommended to use the most up-to-date version of Kubernetes.
 - `--enable-vmss` enables the Virtual Machine Scale Set of scalable VMs.
 - `--min-count`/`--max-count` defines the minimum and maximum number of nodes to be spun up/down.
+- `--dns-service-ip`: An IP address assigned to the Kubernetes DNS service.
+- `--docker-bridge-address`: A specific IP address and netmask for the Docker bridge, using standard CIDR notation.
+- `--network-plugin`: The Kubernetes network plugin to use.
+- `--network-policy`: The Kubernetes network policy to use.
+- `--service-cidr`: A CIDR notation IP range from which to assign service cluster IPs.
+- `--vnet-subnet-id`: The ID of a subnet in an existing VNet into which to deploy the cluster.

 #### Delete local copies of the secret files